Call for Cities

 Benefits to co-hosting the Interaction conference include:

 - Recruitment of your students.
 Many of the professionals in attendance are in Director-level positions at leading creative agencies and Fortune 500 companies, and are in a position to hire.
 This creates an opportune time for a recruitment event for your students.
-Companies recruiting at Interaction Week 2016 included Salesforce, IBM, and Google, as well as design consultancies such as Sapient Nitro, Futurice and R/GA.
+Companies recruiting at Interaction Week 2017 included Adobe.
+Bloomberg, IBM, as well as design consultancies such as Razorfish, Moment, Perka and R/GA.

 - Research partnerships.
 Many companies attending Interaction Week have faculty/corporate research cooperatives and present opportunities for relationship building.